Jasper Productivity Solutions

 The tickler file was originally designed for people who have a lot of time-sensitive follow-up activity, like sales people.
 But that's only a tiny part of this tool's potential.
 The tickler file can hold memos on which you're awaiting a response, phone calls to return on specific dates, bills to pay (file them several days before the due date), decisions you must make by a certain date (if you're going a seminar, you must register in advance), a project you'll begin next month, airline itineraries and tickets, greeting cards to be mailed, dry cleaning tickets, things to give to friend you'll see on a certain day, and so on.

-Your Calendar as a Back-Up
+Use Your Calendar as a Back-Up

 The seconds it takes to drop papers into the tickler file is nothing compared to the hours it'll save you every week - and the stress it will spare you.
 You'll no longer waste time looking for papers.
 You'll be on top of things because you can see what's coming up.
 You'll act on things before they're due, rather than at the last minute.
 You'll find yourself automatically reaching for your tickler file many times each day.
 It will make your life so much easier, you'll wonder how you managed without it.

-This article is available to reprint if you include my copyright notice and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+This article is available for a one-time reprint or internet posting if you include my copyright notice, provide a link to www.janjasper.com and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+Read Terms and Conditions for details.

 Learn how the right technology can save you